huggingface/text-embeddings-inference/README.md

 GPUs with Cuda compute capabilities < 7.5 are not supported (V100, Titan V, GTX 1000 series, ...).

 Make sure you have Cuda and the nvidia drivers installed.
-We recommend using NVIDIA drivers with CUDA version 12.0 or higher.
+NVIDIA drivers on your device need to be compatible with CUDA version 12.2 or higher.
 You also need to add the nvidia binaries to your path:

 ```shell